nevdelap/ned/README.md

 Quiet:
     When -q --quiet is  specified ned tests for matches and returns an exit code of 0 if a match is found in ANY file.
-Quiet matches will only read only as many files as needed to find a match.
+Quiet matches will only read as many files as needed to find a match.
 Even without this shortcutting behaviour quiet matches are more performant than non-quiet matches.

 ned 0.1.10 Copyright (C) 2016 Nev Delap - https://github.com/nevdelap/ned